 The Open SDG platform is a user-friendly platform where users can explore the data linked to each SDG indicator.
 The platform allows users to see whether data is available for a particular indicator, whether the data is currently being collected, or if data is not yet available at all.
-The platform also includes a tab for Reporting Status where it displays an overview on the reporting status for all 244 indicators.
+The platform also includes a tab for Reporting Status where it displays an overview on the reporting status for all the indicators.

-4 https://open-sdg.readthedocs.io/en/latest/
+&lt;sup>4 Open SDG: https://open-sdg.readthedocs.io/en/latest/